-Let each of us please his neighbor for his good, to build him up.
+Let each of us please his neighbour for his good, to build him up.
 Romans 15:2

-For the whole law is fulfilled in one word: “You shall love your neighbor as yourself.”
+For the whole law is fulfilled in one word: “You shall love your neighbour as yourself.”
 Galatians 5:14

 Seeing a video on Facebook about how thieves operate in a particular country sparked my wishful thinking.